sahilbajaj82/leave-management-system/README.md

 - Setup a virtual environment using `virtualenv` and activate it.

-- Run the `python environment.py` file to setup the environment variables present in `.env` file.
+- ~~Run the `python environment.py` file to setup the environment variables present in `.env` file or~~ run the `setup.sh` script to set the environment variable.
 - Use `pip install requirement.txt` for installing the required libs.

 # Running

 - To start the server use `flask run` command.
 (The server will runt in development mode)
-- Visit $$http://127.0.0.1:5000/$$ you will be greeted with a sign-in page.
+- Visit `http://127.0.0.1:5000/` you will be greeted with a sign-in page.

 # Basics